Garri: Dishes

 In its dry form, garri is used as an accompaniment for soft cooked beans and palm oil.
 This food mix is called yoo ke garri, or garri-fɔtɔ/galli-fɔtɔ (crushed garri) in the Ga language of Ghana and the Gen dialect of southern Togo and Benin.
 This type of garri is a mixture of moistened garri kneaded with a thickened tomato paste, oil, salt, seasonings.

-Yoo ke garri is garri with beans, which is typically eaten as lunch.
+Gari and beans served with ripe plantain.

+Garri with beans is common in the southern parts of Ghana, and is popularly called gobɛ, yo ke gari and red red, and is typically eaten as lunch.
 It is also eaten with bean cake (Akara) in Nigeria.

 Smooth garri (known as lebu to the Yoruba) can be mixed with pepper and other spicy ingredients.
 A small amount of warm water and palm oil is added and softened by hand.
 This type of garri is served with fried fish.
 It is served with frejon on Good Friday.